IMG_5420.JPG

 Jacobs Engineering

-From June 2009 to September 2010, I was a Transit Planner/Analyst at Jacobs Engineering (formerly Edwards & Kelcey, formerly KKO and Associates).
+From 2009 to 2010, I was a Transit Planner/Analyst at Jacobs Engineering (formerly Edwards & Kelcey, formerly KKO and Associates).
 I worked on a variety of high-profile projects across the country performing service design, routing, scheduling, station location determination, project oversight, operations and maintenance cost estimation, capital cost estimation, project evaluation, stakeholder meetings and presentations, and proposal development.

 While at Jacobs, my major projects and clients included: